-Any hours logged during the trial period should be billed at the trial rate ($12/hr), which increases to the standard rate upon "graduation"($15/hr).
+Any hours logged during the trial period should be billed at the designated training rate, which increases to the designated standard rate upon "graduation."
 After you've successfully handled your first client, every subsequent client you take on after will always be billed at the standard rate.

 Other than punctuality, reliability, and a receptiveness to feedback, we quantify your progress in 3 ways during the training/trial period (KPIs):